icewind1991/tasproxy/README.md

 The proxy server will use MQTT to discover and gather the ip addresses of your tasmota devices.

-Any request made to `%hostname%.example.com` will be proxied to the tasmota device with the corresponding hostname.
+Any request made to `%hostname%.example.com` will be proxied to the tasmota device with the corresponding topic.